This will be the hardest post I’ve ever had to write.

 Another reason I’ve been afraid to write this, to be honest, is that I fear an overwhelming deluge of advice and suggestions, as well-intentioned as they may be, from readers.
 I’m afraid that at this point, it’s quite counterproductive.
 For months and months now I’ve spent hours – literally – every single day researching extensively and reading everything I can get my eyes on.
 I could talk to you all day about pregnenolone-steal syndrome, peripheral tissue resistance to thyroid hormone, free T3/reverse T3 ratios, aldosterone pupil tests, circadian cortisol production, lectins and phytates and oxalates, and on and on and on.
 I lie awake at night turning these things over and over in my brain.
 It’s the first thing I think about when I wake up in the morning and the last thing I think about when I go to sleep at night.
 The reams of information I’ve amassed on these subjects are staggering, and it’s been consuming my life.
 As such, I’ve decided to limit the amount of time I spend reading and researching from here on out.
 I can’t cut it out completely – I’m a knowledge junkie, what can I say – but I can’t continue to stress myself this way.
 So I’m very sorry if this sounds awful, but I’d like to request not to be bombarded with well-meaning health advice (unless it’s something truly obscure that you’re certain I couldn’t have come across on my own).
 I need to re-learn to relax and let nature take its course as I work with (and trust) my doctor on treating my problems and caring for my battered body.

-In just the past year, I’ve written a cookbook (and am now working on marketing it), traveled all over the place, gotten engaged, and begun to plan my wedding; I’m also moving later this week and have been packing like mad (can’t wait to show you the awesome new place, though!), and through it all, I’ve been dealing with debilitating physical symptoms and lots and lots of mental turmoil.
+In just the past year, I’ve written my first cookbook (and am now working on marketing it), traveled all over the place, gotten engaged, and begun to plan my wedding; I’m also moving later this week and have been packing like mad, and through it all, I’ve been dealing with debilitating physical symptoms and lots and lots of mental turmoil.
 Money is an issue too, as this has not been an inexpensive process.
 Now that I finally have some answers, and am beginning to dare to hope that I can heal myself, I’ve decided to confess it all…to you, dear readers.
 As lively and upbeat as I tend to sound on this blog, a lot has been going on in my life in private, and YOU – yes, you – have helped me get this far.
 Your comments have helped me laugh, smile, think, and feel stirrings of hope.
 You’ve kept me believing that I have the power to restore my health.
 I can’t thank you enough for being here with me through it all—even though you didn’t even know it.

 I am determined to get my Hashimoto’s disease under control, heal my thyroid and gut, calm my immune system, cure my dysglycemia and insulin resistance, restore my sex hormones, and eventually lose the weight I gained – no matter what or how long it takes – AND keep on creating amazing, healthy food to share with you as long as the Earth will allow me to.